MrAgui/mrAgui.github.io/README.md

-Nothing to see here, to be updated after the project is done.

-Tamad po akong tao, di ko forte gumawa ng documentation. hehe
+Portfolio

+Hello, this is a simple portfolio of mine.

+Feel free to browse and criticize its contents.

+To be updated once all major project is done and if and only if I HAVE ENOUGH TIME hehe.